bbarg/dont-wait-for-me/paper/extended-abstract.md

 L5420 2.50 GHz processors, each with a 12 MB L2 cache.
 The system has 16 GB of RAM and runs Ubuntu 14.04.2 LTS (Linux kernel version 3.13.0-46-generic).

+### Server latency

+This is a really simple experiment designed to test the server request latency.
+We use httperf to send increasing numbers of requests as fast as possible, and measured the total time required to process those requests.
+Larger numbers of files generate longer running test times, but this gives a better measurement of average processing rate (requests/second) that takes into account nondeterministic factors like TCP/IP warmup, network noise, filesystem caching and others.

+### Server throughput

+Here, requests are

 ### Goals of Testing
 - specify that we're looking to see if lock-freedom can make the SPMC